lyft/cartography/docs/root/modules/rapid7/rapid7.md

 ### Relationships

-* Azure Virtual Machine is one single Rapid7 Host, based on resource_id if available.
+* Azure Virtual Machine is one single Rapid7 Host, based on resource_id or short hostname if available.
 ```
 (AzureVirtualMachine-[PRESENT_IN]->(Rapid7Host)
 ```